j05t/emnist/README.md

 * 0.21% test error rate for best single model after 144 epochs

 ## Manually set learning rates:
-The most promising previously trained models have been loaded, further training was done with fixed learning rates.
+The most promising previously trained models have been loaded, further training was done with a fixed learning rate.
 ### Dropout 0.2
 Loaded 256 epoch models, learning rate set to 0.00001
-* 0.1600027084350586 test error rate with ensemble of 10 CNNs at 267 epochs
+* 0.1600027084350586% test error rate with ensemble of 10 CNNs at 267 epochs
-* 0.17750263214111328 test error rate for best single model at 262 epochs
+* 0.17750263214111328% test error rate for best single model at 262 epochs